Twenty 1: Production

 The production of Twenty 1 saw a significant personnel reconfiguration.
 The recent departure of founding drummer Danny Seraphine had made way for the band's "great new drummer" Tris Imboden.
 Session player John Keane played the majority of this album's drum tracks.
-Their touring guitarist since 1986, Dawayne Bailey, performed as an extra guitarist for Twenty 1s sessions.
+Their touring guitarist since 1986, Dawayne Bailey, is credited as guitarist for Twenty 1s sessions, though all guitars are handled by Mike Landau.

 Now the record company wants us to do Diane Warren songs.
 Two of them have been released as singles off of Twenty 1 and have stiffed [flopped], with one more soon to follow.
 If that one stiffs as well, then we need to think about what we're doing.
 I would rather fail doing our own thing than somebody else's thing.

 The horns are back on Chicago Twenty 1, and the two things that I wrote on there were done especially to bring them back into the group sound.
 In spite of all of the success that Chicago has had since 17, for me, [the material has] not really been [authentic to] the band.